Broadmeadows Bus Service

-Broadmeadows Bus Service is a bus and coach operator in Melbourne, Australia.
-It operates eight routes under contract to Public Transport Victoria.
-It is owned by Northern Transit Holdings, which also operates Kastoria Bus Lines, Nationwide Tours and Seymour Bus Lines.
+Broadmeadows Bus Service is a school and charter bus and coach operator in Melbourne, Australia.
+It is owned by Northern Transit Holdings.
+The company was also a route service operator up until 30 June 2025, it operated eleven routes under contract to Public Transport Victoria, which were then transferred to CDC Melbourne on 1 July 2025.
+Broadmeadows Bus Service continues to operate some school and charter services alongside Kastoria Bus Lines, Nationwide Tours and Seymour Coaches.

 History

 Broadmeadows Bus Service was formed in 1947 when J Loughnan purchased a service between Broadmeadows and North Coburg Tram Terminus from P Thorne.
 In the early 1950 coach charter operations commenced.
 In 1974 services were extended to Campbellfield and in 1985 from Upfield and North Coburg to Craigieburn.
 In 1990, it commenced operating coach services under contract to V/Line from Melbourne to Mildura.

 In July 2007, the Wright family, proprietors of Moreland Buslines, acquired a 50% share of Broadmeadows Bus Service.
 Both the Loughnan and Wright families sold out to Dom Sita of Kastoria Bus Lines in 2011.
 Broadmeadows Bus Service has since been reorganised under Northern Transit Holdings, along with other Dominic Sita's bus businesses, including Kastoria Bus Lines.

 The Western Autistic School uses Broadmeadows-owned buses for student transport.

+Beginning from 2019 or 2020, Broadmeadows Bus Service vehicles carried the Kastoria Bus Lines branding and name.
+However, Broadmeadows Bus Service remained the official operator of its routes on Public Transport Victoria.

+As part of CDC Melbourne's successful bid for bus services in northern and western Melbourne (including Broadmeadows' routes), Kastoria (and Broadmeadows) agreed to transfer its fleet, depot and staff to CDC.
+The transfer of these assets and bus routes occurred on 1 July 2025.
+Routes transferred were 501, 511, 524, 528, 529, 530, 531, 532, 533, 537 and 544.

 Fleet

-As of November 2022, the fleet consisted of 48 buses and coaches.
-The fleet livery is white with a dark brown stripe.
+As of June 2024, the fleet consists of 56 buses and coaches.
+Until 2019 or 2020, the fleet livery was white with a dark brown stripe.
+The fleet then carried Kastoria's blue and white livery between 2020 and 2025.